reassurez-moi/php-tests-docker/README.md

 # Docker image for PHP tests

 This Docker image helps run Continuous Integration pipelines for PHP webapps.
+It includes:

-It includes Node, NPM and commonly used PHP extensions.
+- PHP 7.2 and commonly used extensions

-The PHP version currently used is 7.2.
+- Node.js and NPM

 The image is built automatically and pushed to Dockerhub here: